 Machine learning and statistic are the most prominent mathematical models.
 We broadly classify models as descriptive and predictive.
 Descriptive (unsupervised) models are a generalization of descriptive statistics, like the mean and variance, in one dimension.
 For predictive (supervised) models there is an output variable, which makes the learning problem significantly harder.
 If the variable is continueous we commonly refer to it as Y, whereas if it a discrete variable we call it G. Nowadays machine learning has subsumed statistics to build predictive models This is in good part due to deep neural networks, which can work on unlabeled data, on text and on images.
 Moreover, deep neural networks have the capability of automatically deriving features (variables), simplifying data pre-processing.
 Generally speaking these computation involve iterative algorithms involving matrix computations.
-The time complexity goes from O(dn) to $O(2^dn)$ and $O(dn^2)$ in practice.
+The time complexity goes from O(dn) to $O(2^d n)$ and $O(dn^2)$ in practice.
 But it can go up to $O(2^d n)$ for variable/feature selection or Bayesian variable networks.
 The number of iterations is generally considered an orthogonal aspect to O(), being a challenge for clustering algorithms like K-means and EM.
 Data science language libraries excel in the variety of models they and the ability to stack them.
 Models range from simple predictive models like NB and PCA to deep neural networks.
 It is fair to say Python dominates the landscape in neural networks (Tensorflow, Keras Scikit-learn) and R in advanced statistical models.
 Hadoop systems offer specialized libraries to compute models like Spark MLlib and Mahout.
 The trend has been to build wrappers in a DS language, where Python is now the dominant DS language Spark, leaving Scala for expert users.
 DBMSs offer some algorithms programmed via SQL queries and UDFs, fast cursor interfaces, or internal conversion from relational to matrix format, but they are difficult to use, and they cannot be easily combined and they require importing external data.

-Given DBMS rigid archicture, and learning curve, users tend to prefer DS languages, followed by Hadoop with data volume forces the analyst to use such tool.
-That is, DBMSs have lost ground as an analytical platform, being used mainly for some strategic queries and in a few cases machine learning.
-In practice, many models are built on samples or highly pre-processed data sets where d and n have been reduced to manageable size.
-Building predictive models on big data is still an open problem, but it is a moving target towards DS languages.
+Given DBMS rigid archicture, and learning curve, analysts prefer DS languages over SQL, followed by Hadoop with data volume forces the analyst to use such tool.
+In other words, DBMSs have lost a lot of ground as an analytical platform, being used today mainly for decision support queries and in isolated cases to compute machine learning models.
+In practice, most models can be computed on samples with acceptable accuracy or they can be computed on pre-processed data sets where d and n have been significantly reduced, compared to raw (redudant) data.
+Building ML models on big data remains an open problem, but it is a moving target, gradually going deeper into DS languages like Python.